Film Development & Scanning at Nice: A Complete Guide 2025

 Smooth, Simple, and Stress Free Film Drop-Off

-For mailed in orders, the order number (the middle number in the series above) is used to locate your submission on the Nice Film Club website, so it is helpful to write that number clearly on your package.
+For mailed in orders, the order number (the middle number in the series above) is used to locate your specific order on the Nice Film Club website, so it is helpful to write that number clearly on your package.
 When dropping off film in person, providing this order number to the lab technician helps them quickly find and process your order.
 It is the most effective way to guarantee a smooth intake process.

 Once an order is received the lab tech will print the dedicated order sheet along with the twin checks and pair them with the roll(s) inside a folder.